 What is IRS Form 2553

-When forming a new Limited Liability Company or corporation, the IRS (Internal Revenue Service) will by default select how the entity is taxed, however IRS Form 2553 allows LLCs and Corporations to elect “S” corporation status.
-The S corporation election is a tax designation allowed through the Internal Revenue Code (IRC Section 1362(a) that may reduce the owner’s taxable income.
+When forming a new Limited Liability Company or corporation, the IRS (Internal Revenue Service) will, by default, select how the entity is taxed.
+However, IRS Form 2553 allows LLCs and Corporations to elect “S” corporation status.
+The S corporation election is a tax designation granted through the Internal Revenue Code (IRC Section 1362(a) that may reduce the owner’s taxable income.

-Here we will go over some of the pros and cons of the S-corp election and how to file Form 2553.
+Here we will go over some of the S-corp election’s pros and cons and how to file Form 2553.

 Overview of Small Business Taxation and S-Corporations

 Each business entity can be taxed differently.

-Sole Proprietorships and general partnerships are regarded by the IRS as a pass-through entity.
-A pass-through entity is one where the business entity doesn’t pay taxes on the profits of the business.
+The IRS regards sole proprietorships and general partnerships as a pass-through entity.
+A pass-through entity is one where the business entity doesn’t pay taxes on the business’s profits.
 Instead, the tax burden is transferred to the owners on their personal tax returns.

-Corporations are by default recognized as a “C” corporation by the IRS for tax purposes.
+By default, corporations are recognized as a “C” corporation by the IRS for tax purposes.
 As a C-corp, the entity pays corporate income tax on profits of the business activities.
-Dividends can also be distributed to owners (shareholders or members) and tax is paid on the dividends personally.
+Dividends can also be distributed to owners (shareholders or members), and tax is paid on the dividends personally.
 This taxing of profits and dividends is commonly referred to as double taxation.

-While the corporation can choose two ways to be taxed, the LLC offers the most tax flexibility as they can choose to be taxed like a sole proprietorship, partnership, C-corporation (file IRS Form 8832) or S-corporation.
-Even as a single-member LLC, the LLC is not recognized for tax classification purposes (called a disregarded entity) which means the LLC doesn’t file a separate ta return.
-While this sounds a little confusing, the LLC is still an LLC and provides its owners the same liability protection.
+While the corporation can choose two ways to be taxed, the LLC offers the most tax flexibility and be taxed like a sole proprietorship, partnership, C-corporation, or S-corporation.
+Even as a single-member LLC, the LLC is not recognized for tax classification purposes (called a disregarded entity), which means the LLC doesn’t file a separate tax return.
+While this sounds a little confusing, the LLC is still an LLC and provides its owners with the same liability protection.
 The only difference is how the income is taxed.

 Who can elect S-Corp Status?